sharkfan/MU-GitHub-Analyzer/README.md

 Get the code from this repository https://github.com/sharkfan/MU-GitHub-Analyzer

-Make sure  you have Java installed on your system.
-You can follow the instructions to do so here: https://java.com/en/download/help/download_options.xml .

 Open the application  by running the code as a Java application in Eclipse or exporting it as a Jar file which you can also do in Eclipse by clicking File → Export and select Runnable Jar File and inputting settings like these (MU22 should instead be the name of the project you imported into Eclipse)

 ### Suggestions for future work to do

-Probably break up some of the code in MainController.java into smaller files.

 Figure out how to get data from a repository across its commit history instead of the current state MUGHA currently gets.

+Break up the code in MainController.java into smaller files.

-Add more metrics to the search tab as the requirements state.
+Add more options to the Search tab as the requirements state.

-Add more features to the candidate pool tab as the requirements state.
+Add more features to the Candidate Pool tab as the requirements state.

 Separate static analysis into its own method ran by its own button as requirements state.